Nearby Subway Stops

 HK offers unlimited bloody Marys, mimosas, screwdrivers, Bellinis, or Champagne, for a low, set price, with any entrée, Sat.—Sun., 9 a.m.—5 p.m.

-Martinis, beer, and specialty cocktails are half price daily from 4 p.m. to 7 p.m. and 11 p.m. to 1 a.m.
+Martinis, beer, and specialty cocktails are half price daily with an entree from 4 p.m. to 7 p.m., and at the bar from 11 p.m. to 1 a.m.